Owen-3456/powershell-profile/README.md

 ## Functions

+`Update-PowerShell` - Updates PowerShell to the latest version.
+Is ran on startup.

 `hb [relative file path]` - Uploads the file to a hastebin server and returns the URL.

 `ip` - Makes a curl request to https://api.ipify.org and returns your public IP address.